Characterizing AD7746 Error Sources at −80°C: What to Fix Before Calibration

 What Needs to Change: The Resistors

-The 54.6 ppm/°C excess drift comes from the thick-film range extension resistors.
+At least 65 ppm/°C of the system drift — the dominant error source — comes from the thick-film range extension resistors.
 This drift is not calibratable because it changes with temperature during flight.

 Tempco Drift Over a Flight Envelope